Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Introduction

-My results show that (1) the current allocation of women across departments is highly improbable in a world where candidates are drawn ``gender blind'' from a Bernoulli distribution with the share of female professors $p$.
-Specifically, there are ``too few'' departments with no female professors and ``too many'' with one or two female professors across disciplines.\footnote{\cite{chang2019diversity} coin the term ``twokenism'' for this type implicit quota} (2) I show that these results are highly unlikely to be due to chance.
-(3) These deviations from the expected value are not driven by individual disciplines.
-(4) I find no evidence that fields with a higher share of women in the discipline are different in their implicit quotas; and can show that the distribution of female shares across \emph{disciplines} could be well-explained by a two-women quota per department in all disciplines.

-These results are inconsistent with either (purely) statistical or taste-based discrimination and require more complex decision rules as an explanation.\footnote{\cite{bayer2016diversity} categorize research findings in economics into supply-side factors (i.e. hostile work environments, (\cite{wu2018gendered}) and demands side factors (such as a lower probability to get published or accepted at conferences (conditional on paper quality and a range of controls) (\cite{card2020referees}, \cite{hospido2019gender}, higher discounting of women's contributions when working with male co-authors (\cite{sarsons2017recognition}, more ``unfair'' questions during seminars (\cite{dupas2020gender} or lower teaching evaluations (\cite{boring2017gender}, \cite{mengel2019gender}).
-Neither of these is a sufficient explanation for the presence of implicit quotas. }

 My results show that politicians and donors have to be aware of potential implicit quotas that could become entrenched without the accountability of an explicit target.
 This likely requires different monitoring to detect whether the shares are increasing beyond certain thresholds.
-While this analysis is not dynamic and does not predict whether in a few years implicit quotas will increase too, e.g., 3-4 women, we can make inferences based on another statistic: the implicit quota is centered around the \emph{number} of women in the department, \emph{not} around the discipline mean.
-This implies that administrative pressures are on large and small departments alike to conform to a particular number of women and not to the overall share in the discipline.
+While this analysis is not dynamic and does not predict whether in a few years implicit quotas will increase too, e.g., to 3-4 women, we can make inferences based on another statistic: the implicit quota is centered around the \emph{number} of women in the department, \emph{not} around the discipline mean.
+This implies that administrative pressures to conform to a particular number of women are on large and small departments alike.